 The roles overlap but have different focuses:

 Most small businesses benefit from both: a bookkeeper for the day-to-day discipline and an accountant for the year-end and tax planning.
-The split typically pays for itself versus paying an accountant's rates for routine bookkeeping work.
+The split typically pays for itself versus paying an accountant's rates for routine bookkeeping work — particularly for corporation tax preparation, Self-Assessment, and payroll where specialist judgement matters.

 Document retention rules